Devansh-Singh-Parmar/AdBlocker/README.md

 - Enhances your YouTube viewing experience. 📺🎉

 ## Installation 🛠️
-1. [Download the extension](#) from the Chrome Web Store or Mozilla Add-ons Store.
+1. [Download the extension](#) from the Mozilla Add-ons Store.
-2. Click on the "Add to Chrome" or "Add to Firefox" button. 🦊
+2. Click on the "Add to Firefox" button. 🦊
 3. Confirm the installation when prompted. ✅

 ## Usage 🚀